We hope you’re all safe and well,

 We know the demand for PPE and hygiene products has been outweighing supply, which has seen prices fluctuate, and that’s been the case with our suppliers too.
 As part of Nouveau HD Beauty Group, we’re making a promise to our customers that we will share any savings we receive on pricing from suppliers with you.
 This might mean our pricing changes every now and then with new stock, however we want to ensure where we save, you save.

 Alternatively, why not organise your clients by how regularly you see them?
-For example, clients who visit your salon on a monthly basis can be prioritised over someone who comes in for an appointment twice a year.
+Clients who visit your salon on a monthly basis could be prioritised over someone who comes in for an appointment twice a year.
 Being organised will avoid stress in the long run.
 Decide whether you’ll accept new clients or reopen for existing clients temporarily.
 A phased approach to this might work, where you only allow existing clients for the first 2 to 3 weeks.
 Whatever you decide, your clients will be understanding as you adjust to a new way of working.